 2003: Immunotherapy Focus on Brain Cancer

-Our first Board of Governors grant provided the necessary funds for Michael Jensen, M.D., who is no longer at City of Hope, and Andrew Raubitschek, MD, chair of the Department of Cancer Immunotherapeutics and Tumor Immunology, to begin the first-in-human trial of reprogrammed T cells for glioblastoma, an aggressive form of brain cancer.
+Our first Board of Governors grant provided the necessary funds for Michael Jensen, M.D. and Andrew Raubitschek, M.D., to begin the first-in-human trial of reprogrammed T cells for glioblastoma, an aggressive form of brain cancer.
+Both Dr. Jensen and Dr. Raubitschek are no longer at City of Hope.

 2004/2005: Infrastructure to Support Clinical Trials